Our Curriculum and Teaching & Learning Explained

-- develop the behaviours learners need to succeed in the world such as concentration, perseverance, imagination, co-operation, the enjoyment of learning, self-improvement and curiosity.
+- develop the behaviours learners need to succeed in the world, such as concentration, perseverance, imagination, co-operation, the enjoyment of learning, self-improvement and curiosity.

-- understand spirituality in themselves and others, develop social skills and understand society, build a firm set of personal morals, and to engage in the culture they live in and understand the cultures of others.
+- understand spirituality in themselves and others, develop social skills and understand society, build a firm set of personal morals, and to engage in the community they live in and understand the cultures of others.

 Knowledge is empowering, unlocking doors, providing a foundation for achieving success, reaching a deep understanding and being creative.
 (Teaching WALKTHRUs – Tom Sherrington & Oliver Caviglioli)

 We have built a knowledge-rich curriculum that is planned and sequenced so that new & ambitious knowledge and skills build over time.
 When building the curriculum, we have considered a range of knowledge forms:

 a) Declarative/Substantive: The key facts all children should know.